LUXROBO/pymodi/CONTRIBUTING.md

 ----------------------

 ### Report Bugs
 Report bugs at <https://github.com/LUXROBO/pymodi/issues>.
-Fill in all the informations required at issue template.
+Fill in all the information required at issue template.

 ### Fix Bugs
 Look through the GitHub issues for bugs.
-Anything tagged with \"bug\" and \"help wanted\" is open to whoever wants to implement it.
+You are welcome to implement anything tagged with \"bug\" and \"help wanted\".

 ### Implement Features
 Look through the GitHub issues for features.
-Anything tagged with
-\"enhancement\" and \"help wanted\" is open to whoever wants to implement it.
+You are welcome to implement anything tagged with \"bug\" and \"help wanted\".

 ### Write Documentation
-pyMODI could always use more documentation, whether as part of the official pyMODI docs, in docstrings, or even on the web in blog posts, articles, and such.
+PyMODI could always use more documentation, whether it be part of the official PyMODI docs, docstrings, or even blog posts, articles, and such.

 ### Submit Feedback